paradoxWu/paradoxWu/README.md

 - 🌱 I’m currently learning AI model deployment and chip software development.
 - 🔭 I’m currently working on AI deployment and its software development.
-- 🤔 I’m studying at the Southeast University for my Master degree.
+- 🤔 I was studying at the Southeast University and Hefei University of Technology.
--  :factory: I will be working in the autonomous driving industry, working for NIO Next year.
+-  :factory: I am working for NIO.

 welcome to visit my homepage： http://www.yuanhaowu.xyz/